lyz-code/blue-book/docs/anki.md

 Unless you're certain that you are not longer going to need it, suspend it.

+## What to do when you need to edit a card but don't have the time

+You can mark it with a red flag so that you remember to edit it the next time you see it.

 # Interacting with python

 ## Configuration